Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Aliasing artifacts in the ambiguity function

-Consequently, Section~\ref{sec:chirp} presents our approach to derive a soft definition of the band limit that enables the derivation of analytically tractable closed-form expressions in the \gls{nf} regime while matching standard conventions when particularized to the \gls{ff} regime. }
+Consequently, Section~\ref{sec:chirp} presents our approach to define a soft band limit that enables deriving closed-form expressions of the aliasing structure in the \gls{nf} regime and remains consistent with the \gls{ff} conventions.